 “No, that’s not it.
 You just don’t seem to be fitting in very well.”

 “No,” William said, and then he grew even more serious.
 “For example: Yesterday, the fake Rolex man was here, and you didn’t buy anything.
-You didn’t even take a look.”
+You didn’t even have a look.”

 “Well, I don’t need a watch.
 I already have one.”